Regarding texturgie

 (French version published in Enviscope, “Tribunes Libres”, February 17, 2021)

-In their article Why move up into the digital world (ENS Lyon, 2012), Mathilde Glénat and Delphine Chareyron wrote: digital signal presents the advantages of being easily and faithfully transcribed... on the other hand, analog signal is sensitive to interferences and can deteriorate over time... but it always will make up entry points (microphone) and exit points (loudspeaker).
+In their article “On the interest of moving into the digital world” (ENS Lyon, 2012), Mathilde Glénat and Delphine Chareyron wrote: “the digital signal has the advantage of being easily and faithfully reproducible… on the other hand, the analog signal is sensitive to interference and can deteriorate over time… but it will always constitute the entry points (microphone) and the exit points (loudspeaker).

-Human life comes within a little bit time that goes, between birth and death.
-Human is born in a body that he doesn’t choose.
-As a baby, he often takes more a year before walking, and he grows during 15 to 20 years before being really adult.
-If we compare our body and a technical object, it is entirely functional or high-performance only during a quite short part of our life.
-Then, our faculties begin softly weakening...
-This statement did not evolve.
-It is peculiar to all living beings, humans or animals.
+Human life is part of a period of time that passes, between birth and death.
+Humans are born with a human body that they do not choose.
+As babies, they often take more than a year to walk, and develop for 15 to 20 years before becoming truly adult.
+If we compare their body to a technical object, it is only fully functional, or efficient, for a relatively short part of their life.
+Then their faculties slowly begin to diminish… This state of affairs has not changed.
+It is specific to all living beings, human or animal.

-Every generation learns to perceive the world within its phenomenological bubble, in comprehending its perceptual connection to reality thanks to technical devices at its disposal (To see and perceive in the digital age, Stéphane Vial, 2015).
-In the digital age, digital natives instinctively perceive with digital devices that changes their connection to matter, time and space.
-But have human beings really to learn to move in a different space, a space that would be entirely resized and woven with digital technologies, a “computed” space.
-Whereas there is pleasure in fate, in the risk of unexpected meeting, whether it’s good or bad...
+Each generation learns to perceive the world in its phenomenological bubble, by understanding its perceptive relationship to reality using the technical devices at its disposal (Seeing and Perceiving in the Digital Age, Stéphane Vial, 2015).
+In the digital age, “digital natives” instinctively perceive with digital tools, which changes their relationship to matter, time and space.
+But do human beings really have to learn to evolve in a different space, a space that would be completely resized and woven with digital, a “calculated” space?
+While there is a pleasure in chance, in the risk of the unexpected encounter, whether good or bad…

-Digital devices contribute also to reassurance of their users, as a cuddly toy, which brings about need of permanent interaction.
-But paradox it’s just that thinking thanks to oneself represents risk-taking, assumed solitude in our personal sphere.
-Will digital, such as today, give us time to stop, or else are we going to a “digital-human” world where it will become impossible to make “intentional bifurcations”, according to philosopher Bernard Stiegler?
+But the paradox is that thinking for oneself represents a risk-taking, an assumed solitude in our intimate sphere.
+Will digital technology, as it presents itself today, give us time to stop, or are we heading towards a “digital-human” world where it will become impossible to create “deliberate bifurcations”, to use the expression of the philosopher Bernard Stiegler?